Michelle Obama arrives in China on hotly anticipated trip

 "The uniqueness of the role of first ladies is its soft touch and freedom from the knottiness, and even ugliness, of hard politics," the commentary said.

-Still, many internet users have already begun criticizing Obama for planning to lunch at a Tibetan restaurant in Chengdu - a tacit sign, some said, of U.S. support for the Dalai Lama.
+Still, many internet users have already begun criticising Obama for planning to lunch at a Tibetan restaurant in Chengdu - a tacit sign, some said, of U.S. support for the Dalai Lama.

-Former U.S. first lady Hillary Clinton criticized China's human rights record during her husband's presidency.
+Former U.S. first lady Hillary Clinton criticised China's human rights record during her husband's presidency.

 News of Obama's arrival spread fast on Sina Weibo, China's Twitter-like microblog, where users speculated on what the trip would bring - as well as what Obama would wear and eat.